philosophydan/philosophydan.github.io/index.md

 {% include image.html url="images/mephoto.png" caption="" max_width="300px" align="right" %}

 I am an Assistant Professor of Philosophy at the [University of Pennsylvania](http://philosophy.sas.upenn.edu/).
+I also direct the [Computational Social Philosophy Lab][/CSPL/].

 I recently finished a Ph.D. in Philosophy at the [University of Michigan](http://www.lsa.umich.edu/philosophy/).

 I primarily research **epistemology**, specifically foundational questions about epistemic normativity and formal epistemology.
 My secondary research interests include general philosophy of science, using models to explore philosophical questions, and theoretical computer science.
 I am also part of a research group with [Patrick Grim](http://www.pgrim.org/) that investigates questions about social structures using agent-based computer models.